Healthcare providers debate ways to offer patients manageable payment options

 We try everything in our power to communicate to patients: “Hey, can we put you on a payment plan?
 Can we do this?
 Here’s what you’re going to owe.”
 We do everything in our power, but I don’t think healthcare would ever get to the point where we stopped seeing patients that we do now.

-Ryan Klein: I am the senior director patient access and financial experience at UW Health [University of Wisconsin] in Madison, and I agree with the importance of self-service and integrated patient financial options.
+Ryan Klein: I am the senior director patient access and financial experience at UW Health [University of Wisconsin Health] in Madison, and I agree with the importance of self-service and integrated patient financial options.
 With the growth of high-deductible plans and increased patient liability, the industry needs to be more consumer centric and provide patients with payment options.

-UWHealth allows patients to create payment plans prior to the date of service when an estimate is proactively provided; however, we always ask for payment in full first.
+UW Health allows patients to create payment plans prior to the date of service when an estimate is proactively provided; however, we always ask for payment in full first.
 Although we would like patients to proactively create payment plans, pre-service payment plan adoption has not taken off as we had hoped, but we will continue to offer this to patients with expected out-of-pocket costs.

 Conclusion